mehdiayad/Laravel6-WS/README.md

 - Pagination
 - Relationship

-## Project setup
+## Project setup (Create Database)

 - install MAMP
 - Open MAMP application
 - Go to webstart page -> tools -> phpMyAdmin
 - create a database name 'laravel'

+## Project setup (Create Project)

-- download the project from github and put it in the default Mamp server directory
+- download the project from github
-- Come back to webstart page, you should see all MySQL informations connections
+- Come back to MAMP/WAMP webstart page, you should see all MySQL informations connections
 - update project/.env databases informations with MySQL informations connections  (Default & Additionnal)
 - update project/config/database.php databases informations with MySQL informations connections (Default & Additionnal)
 - Open the terminal from your project root folder
 - Run the command php artisan migrate:install
 - Run the command php artisan migrate:refresh --seed
-- Go to webstart page -> MyWebsite -> laravel* -> public
-- Now you are able to use and see the application
+- Run the command php artisan serve
+- Open your browser and go to the page http://localhost:8000/
 - You can connect to the app with (email:super@gmail.com / password:super)